 The ancient Egyptian hieroglyphic language is both fascinating and beautiful.
 For many hundreds of years their meaning was lost, but thanks to the hard work of egyptologists hieroglyphs can again be read and enjoyed.
 Ancient Egypt Online features a full hieroglyphic sign list along with detailed tutorials to teach yourself hieroglyphs, and fun quizzes.

 The ancient Egyptians were polytheistic (they had many gods) and their religion was both complex and fascinating.
 At Ancient Egypt Online you can learn more about Ancient Egyptian Gods and Goddesses and find out more about mystical symbols such as the Ankh and the Eye of Horus.

 The Great Pyramid and the Sphinx are perhaps the most famous monuments associated with Ancient Egypt.
 Yet, numerous other pyramids were constructed during the Old Kingdom and the Middle Kingdom and Egypt also has a wealth of beautiful temples, palaces and tombs.
 Find out more in our section on Ancient Egyptian Monuments.

 Visit our Ancient Egyptian Society pages if you want to learn about burial and mummification or ancient Egyptian warfare.
 You can also learn about ancient Egyptian clothing, crowns and regalia, and jewelery or find out more about the role of animals in Egyptian society.

 In our Library you can find links to primary sources about Egyptian history.
 Read the translations of tablets such as the Dream Stele (or sphinx stele) or find out more about Egyptian Literature such as the famous Story of Sinuhe – arguably the world’s first historical novel.

-You can also visit our sister site, Kemet Design, to buy jewellery and incense inspired by Ancient Egypt or to order the translation of text from English into hieroglyphs.
+You can also visit our sister site, Kemet Design, to buy jewellery, t-shirts, perfume and incense inspired by Ancient Egypt.